microsoft/PartnerResources/_docs/Skilling/D365 Sales Academy/vivasales.md

 Viva Sales Temp Page - Delete line when complete

-**Configure Microsoft Outlook** in your Business Central demo environment to highlight demos such as Quote-to-Cash or Procure-to-Pay from an email in your Outlook inbox.
+**Configure Viva Sales** in your Dynamics 365 demo environment to highlight demos.

-These two videos provide pre-sales engineers guidance on how to **demonstrate** and **configure** the integrated experience betweeen Oulook and Business Central.
+These two videos provide pre-sales engineers guidance on how to **demonstrate** and **configure** the integrated experience betweeen Viva Sales, Dynamics 365, Microsoft Teams and Outlook.

 {% include series.md
     includetags="business central academy|outlook" includemethod="all"